 7. Deferred delivery

-In addition to other moneys payable by the Customer to the Supplier, if any ordered trees conform to order and AS2303:2018 in size and quality but are not taken by the Customer before the expiry of the nominated delivery date the Supplier may invoice the Customer for holding charges in respect of those trees on the terms and at prevailing and published rates as published on our website until the trees are:
+In addition to other moneys payable by the Customer to the Supplier, if any ordered trees conform to order and AS2303:2018 in size and quality but are not taken by the Customer before the expiry of the nominated delivery date the Supplier may invoice the Customer for holding charges in respect of those trees on the terms and at then prevailing rates until the trees are:

 • taken by the Customer, or

 • potted up to bigger containers by the Supplier pursuant to the terms of the following clause.